martinResearch/PyIPOL/readme.md

 	* LSD: a Line Segment Detector [on IPOL](http://www.ipol.im/pub/art/2015/35/)

 # Related projects
-* the IPOL in-browser demos can be downloaded an run locally using a local cherrypy based server and the code [here](https://github.com/carlodef/ipol_demo).
+* the IPOL in-browser demos can be downloaded an run locally using a local cherrypy based server and the code [here](https://githua matlb.com/carlodef/ipol_demo).
 Maybe that code could be used to help to write the python interfaces.
-* Some Matlab interface to IPOL algorithms is available [here](https://github.com/Paul-Darius/ipol-matlab)
+* Some Matlab interfaces to IPOL algorithms written by [Paul-Darius Sarmadi](http://sarmadi.fr/mex-ipol-library/) during a summer internship in 2014 are available [here](https://github.com/Paul-Darius/ipol-matlab).
+This project contains a report with guidelines to make IPOL code easily interfacable with MATLAB.

+# Limitations

+* IPOL now *unfortunalty* accepts matlab code.
+Matlab code cannot easily be interfaced with python.
+* When the code has been writen with files as input/ouputs it might be difficult to create an nice python interface without modifying the code.
+Maybe using memory-mapped files could be a solution to avoid writting files to disk.

 # Examples